 transformations from a given coordinate reference system to WGS84.
 This makes

-it easy to transform between any two coordinate reference systems with
+it easy to transformations between any two coordinate reference systems with

 cs2cs.
 Init files can however contain any proj-string and don’t necessarily